Testing the False Teachers and Their Heresies and Errors

 2 Peter 2:1-3a But there were also false prophets among the people, just as there will be false teachers among you.
 They will secretly introduce destructive heresies, even denying the sovereign Lord who bought them—bringing swift destruction on themselves.
 2 Many will follow their depraved conduct and will bring the way of truth into disrepute.
 3 In their greed these teachers will exploit you with fabricated stories.

 • Let it be clearly established — “There will be false teachers among you” (vs. 1).
 We need to take that apostolic warning seriously, because (vs. 2) “many will follow” their shameful teachings and evil ways.
-My heartfelt desire today is to give you some spiritual weapons from Scripture to help you test and avoid such false teachers.
+My heartfelt desire today is to give you some spiritual weapons from Scripture to help you test and avoid such false teachers and their dangerously untrue teachings.

 • We’ll take a brief look at 16 characteristics of false bible teachers, starting with the verses above.

-1) Vs. 1 They often prefer to operate “secretly,” behind the scenes, cutting some of God’s sheep out of His flock and into another group who follow the teachers’ false doctrines.
+1) Vs. 1 They often prefer to operate “secretly,” behind the scenes, cutting some of God’s sheep out of His flock and into another group who follow the teachers’ spurious doctrines.

 • I recall a false teacher who lived in a suburb of Anchorage.
 In the 1970s he lured three of our young bible college students into his web of heresy.
 The leader of that group taught that we are already in our glorified bodies, not subject to death.
 Of course, that group saw the error of that heresy when that false teacher eventually died!